MichaelLeeHobbs/prompt-helper/promptHelperOtherNotes.md

 ## Other Notes
-- This project uses Elastic UI for the front end.
-When able to, please use the Elastic UI components for the front end.
-- Ignore src/components this is the old code that is being refactored.
+- This is an example of a markdown file that can be used to provide additional information.